preeyankaa/Smart-Hindi-Sign-Language-Recognization/README.md

-# 🤝 SignWave - Smart Hindi Sign Language Recognization
+# 🤝 SignWave - Smart Hindi Sign Language Recognizatio

 Welcome to **SignWave**, a cutting-edge sign language interpreter designed to break communication barriers.
 This project enables real-time detection of sign language alphabets (A–Z, 1–9) and words in both English and Hindi, with an added feature of 🤖 LLM-based sentence suggestions.
 Users can form words from detected alphabets and leverage our suite of tools to master Hindi sign language.